AnstMykh/Ips_inversions_MS/stats/readme.md

 - Admixture analysis using NGSadmix

-- FST estimation in 100kb
+- FST estimation in 100K bp

-- Nucleotide diversity and Tajima's D estimated with ANGSD
+- Nucleotide diversity and Tajima's D estimated with ANGSD in widdows, tested 200 100 and 50K bp